-A complainant must submit their request for an external appeal of their complaint to Independent Higher Education Australia (IHEA) using the following contact details.
+A complainant must submit their request for an external appeal of their complaint within 10 working days of receiving notice of the outcome of the final internal stage of complaints and appeals process (stage 3) to Independent Higher Education Australia (IHEA) using the following contact details.
 IHEA is a peak representative body for Australian independent higher education providers, of which the College is a member.
 IHEA will be responsible for facilitating complainants' requests for external appeal of complaints only (as agent for the College) and will not make any decisions on the external appeal.
-In such cases, IHEA will first refer the request to the College to make a decision on whether to grant the complainant's request for an external appeal.
-Where a request for an external appeal is submitted to IHEA, IHEA will refer the request for external appeal of the complaint to the Resolution Institute, an independent dispute resolution organisation.
+Where a request for an external appeal is submitted to IHEA more than 10 working days after the complainant receives notice of the outcome of the Stage 3/ final internal stage of complaints and appeals process, that request will not be automatically granted.
+In such cases, IHEA will first refer the request to the College to make a decision on whether to grant the complainant's request for an external appeal is submitted to IHEA, IHEA will refer the request for external appeal of the complaint to the Resolution Institute, an independent dispute resolution organisation.